wolfwood87/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    - so we can store information that can persist through multiple requests without having to re-enter credentials.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    - bcrypt hashes the password with a salt parameter many times so the password can't be decrypted without the salt.

 - [ ] What does bcrypt do to slow down attackers?
+    - hashes the password 2 to the power of the iterations you specify and adds a random salt appended to the hash.

 - [ ] What are the three parts of the JSON Web Token?
+    - The three parts are
+    1. a header with the type,
+    2. a payload with information you would like stored, and
+    3. a signature, created with encoding header payload and secret.

 ## Minimum Viable Product